sevinceroglu/sevinceroglu.github.io/_pages/about.md

 ---

 <font color="red">This text is red!</font>
-Sevinc is a PhD candidate (finalizing her dissertation) specializing in virtual reality at the Visual Computing Institute, RWTH Aachen University, Germany.
+I am an experienced researcher and developer with a strong passion for creating immersive 3D tools and interactive systems.
+Currently, I am a PhD candidate (finalizing my dissertation) specializing in Virtual Reality at the Visual Computing Institute, RWTH Aachen University, Germany.
-Her research focuses on developing innovative tools for creating virtual environments while immersed, including 3D interaction techniques and user interface design for scene authoring.
+My research focuses on developing innovative approaches for creating virtual environments while immersed, including 3D interaction techniques and user interface design for scene authoring.
+These approaches support a variety of applications, ranging from artistic expression to automotive testing and educational platforms.
-These tools support a variety of applications, ranging from artistic expression to automotive testing and educational platforms, with an emphasis on creating effective and easy-to-use immersive workflows for diverse user groups.
-With a solid background in virtual and augmented reality, Sevinc specializes in designing user-centered solutions for complex design challenges and conducting user studies to evaluate their effectiveness.
+With a strong background in virtual and augmented reality, I focus on developing user-centered solutions for complex immersive design challenges and evaluating their effectiveness through user studies.
-Over the past six years, she has contributed to various projects and collaborated with designers, artists, educators, and engineers on both state- and industry-funded initiatives.
+Over the past six years, I have contributed to various projects and collaborated with designers, artists, educators, and engineers on both state- and industry-funded initiatives.

 A data-driven personal website
 ======